 The Great Green Wall is an inescapable component of our public policies, but above all requires a multidimensional framework.
-The diagnostic study of the legal, political and institutional frameworks of the Great Green Wall (GGW) in Senegal", has deduced a beautiful illustration.
+The diagnostic study of the legal, political and institutional frameworks of the Great Green Wall (GGW) in Senegal", has resulted in a masterful illustration.